 Full scholarships will be provided to a total of 30 participants (six each from Cambodia, Lao PDR, Myanmar, Vietnam, and Thailand).
 The scholarship covers travel, accommodation, meals and a daily subsistence allowance.

 Applications are now open to interested applicants.
 Please submit a completed application form and a copy of your passport to Mr. Robby Rosandi, Program Officer at firstname.lastname@example.org and Mr. Sa-nga Sattanun, Program Manager at email@example.com.

 Nominated candidates must attach their letter of nomination, project/activities to be set as the action plan implementation along with the above-mentioned requirements.

-For more information about the training, please contact Mr. Sattanun or Mr. Madhurjya Kumar Dutta, Director of Trade and Investment Facilitation Department at firstname.lastname@example.org.
+For more information about the training, please contact Mr. Rosandi or Mr. Sattanun and cc to Mr. Madhurjya Kumar Dutta, Director of Trade and Investment Facilitation Department at firstname.lastname@example.org.